petebrew/dccd-webui/INSTALL.md

 1.2	Installation packages
 -------------------------
-Before you continue, please make sure you have the following required installations packages (build war files etc. !!!!):
+Before you continue, please make sure you have the following required packages (war files etc).
+For information regarding the building of DCCD packages see https://github.com/petebrew/dccd-webui/blob/master/README.md

 * dccd etc.